zakinder/Verification/README.md

 3. Once learned its exitance from its own exitance selected some region of its own to create bing bang theory.
 4. So far visible universe.

+Next Topic:
+1. Want is in every creation from the source then down the road comes menu of choices or choices of menu in other words "The Matrix-Movie".

 # Start To End Verification